sputot/RINO/README.md

 # ![RINO](https://github.com/cosynus-lix/RINO/blob/master/RINO2.jpg)

-# WARNING (January 22) - Documentation currently being updated
+# WARNING - Documentation currently being updated

 This is a library to compute guaranteed inner and outer approximations of reachable sets for uncertain discrete-time or continous-time dynamical systems, with (possibly time-varying) perturbations and control inputs, where some of the control inputs can be specified as outputs of a neural network.